Rosalind A. Segal: Academic leadership and awards

 In addition to her research, a major emphasis of Segal's professional life has been devoted toward the education of the next generation of neuroscientists.
 She has served as a faculty advisor in science at Radcliffe College.
-She is also the co-chair of the Department of Cancer Biology at Dana Farber Cancer Institute, as well as the Director of Harvard's PhD Program in Neuroscience.
+She was also the co-chair of the Department of Cancer Biology at Dana Farber Cancer Institute, as well as the Director of Harvard's PhD Program in Neuroscience.
 She has mentored numerous graduate students and post-doctoral fellows, and serves as a faculty advisor for the Harvard Women in Neuroscience program.